 Question: Haven’t they talked to the manager?

-Answers: No they have not talked/ No, they haven’t talked / No, they haven’t
+Answers: No, they haven’t talked / No, they haven’t